CoderFromCasterlyRock/MTrain/README.md

 		train.postAsync( new UnsubscribeMessage("IBM", "APPL", "C", "BAC", "JPM" ) );
 		train.postSync( new LogoutMessage("TestId123" ) );

-Note that the blocking or non-blocking nature of message dispatching is not bound at compile-time.
+Note that the nature of message dispatch is not bound at compile-time.
 Therefore, you can dispatch any message either synchronously or asynchronously.

-Further, you will notice that LogoutMessage has no takers ( no registered listeners ).
+Further, you will notice that LogoutMessage has no registered listeners.
-In the parlance of MTRAIN, such messages are considered **dead**.
-Dead messages, by default, are logged as a warning by a special listener called the AdminListener.
+MTRAIN considers such messages as **dead** and by default, logs them via a special listener (AdminListener).

-Optionally, deregister the listener and stop the MTrain.
+Optionally, deregister listeners and stop the MTrain.

 	MTrain.deregisterAll( listener1, listerner2 );
 	train.stop();